Leading Your Charter School Board’s Retreat Remotely

 But now it’s time to get ready for your board’s annual retreat.
 And this might be your first remote retreat.

-Board retreats are the time to ensure your board engages in team building, professional development, and strategic planning
+Board retreats are the time to ensure your board engages in team building, professional development, and strategic planning.

-Even in especially challenging times, and even when hosted remotely, a board retreat can help boost board member engagement.
+And even in especially challenging times, and even when hosted remotely, a board retreat can help boost board member engagement.

 Here’s how hosting a board retreat remotely will be different than what you’ve done before